causal111/DRCD/README.md

 ## Comparison Methods

-This repository incorporates the following comparison methods: some by obtaining their official implementations, and one implemented by ourselves:
+This code package incorporates the following comparison methods: some by obtaining their official implementations, and one implemented by ourselves:

 - **LiM** (Causal discovery for linear mixed data)
   - [Paper](https://proceedings.mlr.press/v177/zeng22a.html) | [Repository](https://github.com/cdt15/lingam)